hiiamboris/red-wiki/REBOL-Core-Users-Guide:--A-walkthrough-with-Red.md

 ### 2.2 Times

-"Seconds can include a decimal sub-second.
+`Seconds can include a decimal sub-second.
 Times can also include AM and PM appended without intervening spaces:
-12:35PM 9:15AM"
+12:35PM 9:15AM`

 AM and PM do not work in Red.